 The good news is the process to have film developed at Walgreens is straightforward.
 It involves filling out information on a paper envelope that holds the roll of film or a disposable camera (one for each) and completing the following steps below:

-1. Bring along your exposed by undeveloped film (if you are unsure if your film is used or unused, see this guideOpens in a new tab.) and go to the photo department at a physical location and ask for a film development envelope.
-Bring along your used film (if you are unsure if your film is used or unused, see this guideOpens in a new tab.).
+- Bring along your exposed by undeveloped film (if you are unsure if your film is used or unused, see this guide) and go to the photo department at a physical location and ask for a film development envelope.
+Bring along your used film (if you are unsure if your film is used or unused, see this guide).

 The store will notify you by phone once your order has been processed and ready to be picked up.
 What you will receive is your 4×6 inch glossy prints and a CD with your digitally scanned negatives on it for future printing or sharing on social media.